cpittet/ada-teamphilippe/index.md

 More concretely, the design matrix is built as follows.
 A datapoint (predictor) is the vector of average positive and negative scores over a given week as well as the number of quotes made during that week, and this for every group.
 What we would like to investigate is whether trends in the opinions of some groups give some indications about the futur behavior of the stock price of Meta.
-Therefore, for a predictor at week $n$, we consider the stock price at week $n+1$ as its response variable.
+Therefore, for a predictor at week n, we consider the stock price at week n+1 as its response variable.
 Since the different features do not have the same range (positive score is between 0 and 1 but the number of quotes may be in the hundreds), we standardize the features.